kayuzee/utopialabstakehomeprojectstarter/README.md

 In this project you will create a simple 1 page dapp that can show ethereum balances and send transactions.

-Your task is to use React/typescript, [next.js](https://nextjs.org/docs/basic-features/typescript), the useDapp package, and styled-components to create an dapp that can :
+Your task is to use React/TypeScript, [Next.js](https://nextjs.org/docs/basic-features/typescript), the [useDapp](https://usedapp.readthedocs.io/en/latest/) package, and styled-components to create an dapp that can :

-1. connect to a Ethereum Metamask wallet,
+1. Connect to a Ethereum Metamask wallet.

-2. display how much Ethereum is in said wallet,

-3. send transactions of Ethereum by taking in the inputs of amount of eth, and reciepient wallet

-We don't have strong preferences on the styling, If you don't have familiarity with existing styling or templates, minimal styling is perfectly fine as well.
+2. Display your Ethereum balance.

+3. Send a transaction of "x" ETH where x is a user-defined input.

+It is up to your discretion for how to style the app.
+We just ask that you use styled-components and think of building re-usable, well-structured components.
+Minimal styling is okay, but if you are a CSS wizard, this is your opportunity to showcase it!

-## Primary Task and Optional Task
+## Optional Task

-As discussed above, your primary task is to produce an interface that can:

-1. connect to a ethereum wallet
-2. display how much ethereum is in said wallet,
-3. take in inputs of amount of eth, and reciepient wallet to send a transaction of ethereum.

 If you have extra time available, feel free to show off your strengths!
 You can style the site, cache the most recent input, or implement any of the following features:

-- validate transaction amount and wallet addresses
+- Show the last N transactions of that address
 - Show Ethereum values in USD as well

 ## Using the starter repo;